pnp/pnpjs/docs/concepts/selective-imports.md

 # Selective Imports

 As the libraries have grown to support more of the SharePoint and Graph API they have also grown in size.
 On one hand this is good as more functionality becomes available but you had to include lots of code you didn't use if you were only doing simple operations.
 To solve this we introduced selective imports in v2.
-This allows you to only import the parts of the sp or graph library you need, allowing you to greatly reduce your overall solution bundle size - and enables [treeshaking](https://github.com/rollup/rollup#tree-shaking).
+This allows you to only import the parts of the sp library you need, allowing you to greatly reduce your overall solution bundle size - and enables [treeshaking](https://github.com/rollup/rollup#tree-shaking).

 This concept works well with [custom bundling](./custom-bundle.md) to create a shared package tailored exactly to your needs.